Abortion pill case moves to appeals court, on track for Supreme Court - The Boston Globe

 Later, the Supreme Court put the lower court rulings on hold pending appeals, almost certainly leaving access to mifepristone unchanged at least into next year.

-For now, the case is in the hands of James Ho and Cory Wilson, both Trump nominees, and Jennifer Walker Elrod, a George W. Bush nominee.
-The 5th Circuit, with 17 active judges, is dominated by Republican-nominated judges.

-In the years since mifepristone's initial approval, the FDA has extended the time it can be used from seven to 10 weeks of pregnancy, reduced the dosage needed to safely end a pregnancy, eliminated the requirement to visit a doctor in person to get it and allowed pills to be obtained by mail.
+The rules surrounding mifepristone have changed since the drug's initial approval.
+The FDA has extended the time it can be used from seven to 10 weeks of pregnancy, reduced the dosage needed to safely end a pregnancy, eliminated the requirement to visit a doctor in person to get it and allowed pills to be obtained by mail.

 Mifepristone is one of two pills used in medication abortions, along with misoprostol.
 Health care providers have said they could switch to misoprostol if mifepristone is no longer available or is too hard to obtain.
 Misoprostol is somewhat less effective in ending pregnancies.